 Section 5.2.
-Existing Roadway Conditions
+Existing Roadways Conditions

-5.2.A.Lane geometry and functional classification.
-Martin County contains approximately 1,275 miles of roads.
-The network consists of approximately 58 miles of limited access highways, 133 miles of major arterial roadways and 119 121 miles of minor arterial roadways.
-Collector and residential streets make up the remaining mileage.
-The Florida Department of Transportation (FDOT), Martin County and the Martin Metropolitan

-Planning Organization (MPO) have adopted a map that depicts the functional classification of the roadway network based on the Federal Highway Administration's Highway Functional Classification system.
-A database identifying the maintenance responsibilities of the road network is maintained by the Martin County Engineering Public Works Department.
-The Existing Transportation Map series is shown on Figures 5-1 through 5-4; the functional classifications are shown on Figure 5-1A, maintenance responsibilities are shown on Figure 5-1B, and number of lanes are shown on Figure 5-1C.

-- Editor's note(s)-Figures 5-1A-5-1C are on file in the office of the Martin County Growth Management Department and available on the County's website. - 5.2.B.
+- 5.2.A.
+Lane geometry and functional classification Overview.
+Martin County contains approximately 1,275 1,290 miles of roads.
+The network consists of approximately 58 56 miles of limited access highways and access ramps, 133 141 miles of major arterial roadways and parkways, and 121 miles of minor arterial roadways.
+Collector roadways and residential streets make up the remaining mileage.
+To establish whether roadways are eligible for funding from the Federal Highway Administration (FHWA), Tthe Florida Department of Transportation (FDOT), Martin County, and the Martin Metropolitan Planning Organization (MPO) have adopted a map that depicts the functional classification of the roadway network based on the Federal Highway Administration's Highway Functional Classification system.
+This map is on file in the office of the Martin MPO and is available on the Martin MPO's website. - 5.2.B.
+Facilities and services.
+A database identifying the characteristics and maintenance responsibilities of the road network is maintained by the Martin County Public Works Department.
+The Eexisting Transportation Roadway Map series is shown on Figures 5-1A through 5-41C; the County's functional classifications and evacuation routes are shown on Figure 5-1A, the maintenance responsibilities are shown on Figure 5-1B, and the number of lanes and failing level of service are shown on Figure 5-1C. - Editor's note(s)-Figures 5-1A-5-1C are on file in the office of the Martin County Growth Management Department and are available on the County's website. - 5.2.B1.
 Daily traffic volumes.
-The annual Roadway Level of Service Inventory Report is generated by the Engineering Public Works Department and is used to provide the current traffic volumes and growth rates, which are used to predict what roadway volumes have the potential to exceed the County's adopted LOS thresholds in 5 and 10 years.
-The reports are on file with the Engineering Public Works Department and available on the County's website.
-Peak season factors for Martin County have been defined by the FDOT and the County annual count programs. - 5.2.C.
+The annual Roadway Level of Service Inventory Report is generated by the Public Works Department and is used to provide the current-average annual daily traffic volumes and growth rates, which are used to predict what roadway volumes have the potential to exceed the County's adopted LOS thresholds targets in 5 and 10 years.
+The reports are on file with in the Public Works Department and are available on the County's website.
+Peak season and directional factors for Martin County have been are defined by the FDOT and are established through the County's annual count programs. - 5.2.C2.
 Crash summary.
-Crash information for all roads is collected by the Florida Highway Patrol, Martin County Sheriff's Office and local police agencies.
+Crash information for all roads is collected by the Florida Highway Patrol, Martin County Sheriff's Office, and local police agencies.
 Martin County utilizes a crash record database.
-High crash areas are incorporated into the annual update of the Capital Improvements Program for correction of unsafe conditions.
-Every other year, the Engineering Public Works Department prepares a Crash Surveillance Report that identifies, analyzes and provides recommendations for reducing high-hazard intersections and fatal crashes as well as pedestrian and bicycle crashes.
-The reports are on file with the Engineering Public Works Department and available on the County's website. - 5.2.D.
-Levels of service on the existing system.
-Level of service, ranked from A to F, defines the operation of a roadway segment.
-The operational capacities are set with peak hour/peak direction thresholds.
-For general planning purposes, Martin County uses the qualitative definitions and generalized tables of LOS standards, found in the FDOT's latest Quality/Level of Service (Q/LOS) Handbook.
-The Handbook contains qualitative descriptions of these LOS targets, which are described below.
-For specific determinations of roadway level of service, Martin County uses the methods in the Q/LOS Handbook.
-The roads that carry volumes in excess of the peak hour peak direction LOS are shown on Figure 5-1C.
+High crash areas are incorporated into the annual update of the Capital Improvements Program for correction the mitigation of unsafe conditions.
+Every other year, the Public Works Department prepares a Crash Surveillance Report that identifies, analyzes, and provides recommendations for reducing high-hazard intersections and fatal crashes as well as pedestrian and bicycle crashes.
+The reports are on file with in the Public Works Department and are available on the County's website.